Fagrell/cleanqt.io-posts/14-aug-2018/post.md

 or with earlier versions:
 >error: ‘QObject::QObject(const QObject&)’ is private within this context`

 This behaviour is by design.
 But why is the copy constructor (as well as the assignment operator) deleted?
-What if you still desire to copy it?
+What if you still want to copy it?
 If it's not copyable is it then movable?
-The following post will examine these questions as well as exploring whether it's a good practice to repeat the deletion in the custom subclass.
+The following post will examine these questions as well as explore whether it's a good practice to repeat the deletion in the custom subclass.
 Let's dive in!

 There are [several reasons](http://doc.qt.io/qt-5/object.html) why a `QObject` can't be copied.
 The two biggest reasons are: